jerennurnazarova0912/HSBC-Loan-Analysis/README.md

 ---
 ### Final Note
 This project demonstrates proficiency in banking data processing, SQL querying, and creating interactive financial reporting using Power BI.
+Developed as part of a Finance & Data Analytics portfolio.

 ---
-### Final Note
-The project highlights my expertise in processing banking data and building interactive reports using Power BI.
----
-*Developed as part of a Finance & Data Analytics portfolio.*

 ## Tableau Data Visualization
 Analyzed customer demographics and education levels to predict loan acceptance.